-Institutions of higher learning (degree-granting institutions) may elect to participate in the Yellow Ribbon Program to make additional funds available for your education program without an additional charge to your GI Bill entitlement.
+Degree-granting institutions may elect to participate in the Yellow Ribbon Program to make additional funds available for your education program without an additional charge to your GI Bill® entitlement.
 Institutions that voluntarily enter into a Yellow Ribbon Agreement with the Department of Veterans Affairs (VA) choose the amount of tuition and fees that will be contributed.
 The VA will match that amount and issue payment directly to the institution.
 To find out if the school you are interested in is part of this program and to get more information, visit the Yellow Ribbon Program.